 passed away some years ago.
 Allan still lives in Dublin as does

 Fergie Gibson.
-I then Joined the RTE Light Orchestra now called the
+John then joined the RTE Light Orchestra (now called the

-Concert Orchestra and remained there till i retired.
+Concert Orchestra) and remained there until he retired.

 More to come.....